 When staff at the Zambian utility Lukanga Water visited their German partners in 2019, many ideas were generated on how to improve the water supply in Kabwe.
-To date, the COVID-19 pandemic has prevented a return visit to southern Africa.
-However, the online possibilities are proving more useful than some expected.
+The COVID 19 pandemic prevented a return visit to Southern Africa for a long time.
+It finally took place in November 2021.

 Lukanga Water Supply and Sanitation Company Ltd is one of 11 private water utilities in Zambia.
 The company was founded in 2006 as part of the reform of the Zambian water sector, the aim of which was to privatise and improve water services.
 The company is owned by the 11 municipalities in the country’s Central Province.
 It has 260 employees, supplies water to 440,000 people in the province and operates the local wastewater system.